Kelvin-Palma/QR-FrontEndMentor/README.md

 ### Useful resources

-- [Dev Docs](:https://devdocs.io/css/box-shadow) - This helped me to remenber how to put the shadow, and i think it is very important to use these libraries to make solving certain problems.
+- [Dev Docs](:https://devdocs.io/css/box-shadow) - This helped me to remenber how to put the shadow, and i think it is very important to use these libraries to solving certain problems.

 ## Author